 Lack of documentation

-Informal feedback is often not documented, which can lead to challenges about employee performance improvement plans.
-If you are providing informal feedback about a new course of action for an employee, be sure to document it for future reference.
-This will be helpful to track employee progress and assess improvement at a formal feedback meeting.
+Informal feedback is often not documented, which can lead to challenges regarding employee performance improvement plans.
+If you are providing informal feedback about a new course of action for an employee, document it for future reference.
+This will help track employee progress and assess improvement at a formal feedback meeting.

 Some managers may feel uncomfortable providing authentic feedback in an informal setting, especially if that feedback is negative.
 This can cause inconsistencies in how often a leader provides informal feedback.
 And since it’s a spontaneous act that the leader directs, some leaders may provide more feedback to certain employees than others.
 Inconsistencies can cause informal feedback to be less effective.